JUSTICE OF PLACE

+Within the Northeast region the easiest method of transportation is via rail.
 For attendees coming from Washington D.C., New York, Philadelphia, Boston, and other parts of New England with rail access, New Haven Union Station is serviced by Metro-North Railroad to and from Manhattan’s Grand Central Station and Harlem-125th Street Station, as well as Amtrak with easy access from all metropolitan areas in New England.

 Outside The Northeast By Air, Flying Into Connecticut:

-PARKING IN NEW HAVEN
+DRIVING AND PARKING IN NEW HAVEN